 However, according to the study, time spent above the fold is decreasing over time as screens get larger, designers favor minimalism, and scrolling becomes normalized in general.
 The summary of this study states that "people will scroll if they have a reason to do it."

-This is an indication that users know that the footer valuable information and they can go it, particularly when they are looking for something specific.
+This is an indication that users know that the page footer valuable information and they can go it, particularly when they are looking for something specific.

 Now that we understand the importance of a website footer, let’s take a closer look at what information belongs in this section of a web page.